Akapnou – Vikla – Akapnou

 Just follow this earth track downhill towards Akapnou, which you will soon see ahead of you in the distance.
 At 1 hour 40 minutes you will reach a small bridge across a stream bed – this is set next to an old stone bridge on the left which collapsed in 2015.
 Continue on to Akapnou, walking alongside a steep drop and a stream below you on your right.
 You will pass a tiny church or shrine set among pine trees and dedicated to St Andrew.
 (1 hour 45 minutes).

 As you reach the outskirts of Akapnou, cross the stone bridge [GPS: 34.836405N, 33.187991E] over the stream and walk uphill.
 At the road sign to the village take a crazy-paved path off to your left (1 hour 50 minutes) Walk up and through this pretty village until you emerge onto the Eptagoneia road, which you will follow to return to your car.

 As you leave the village on a downhill road you will pass a sign on the right hand side which points the way to a medieval bridge [GPS: 34.839865N, 33.185402E].

 This is well worth the 200-metre detour from the road and is a good place to sit and admire the scenery.

 Finally, return back to the road and walk for approximately 10 minutes back to where you parked your car.(2 hours 5 minutes)

 NB – the timings are fairly generous but they do not include any lengthy stops or detours.

-November 2015: Blackbird, Blackcap, Chaffinch, Goldfinch, Great Tit, Greenfinch, Hooded Crow, House Sparrow, Kestrel, Magpie, Robin, Sardinian Warbler, Serin, Stonechat.
+Birds seen on this walk: Blackbird, Blackcap, Chaffinch, Chukar, Coal Tit, Goldfinch, Great Tit, Greenfinch, Hooded Crow, House Sparrow, Kestrel, Linnet, Magpie, Pied Wagtail, Robin, Sardinian Warbler, Serin, Stonechat, Wheatear, Wood Pigeon.